 Throughout the years, blockchain has proved to be a truly disruptive solution that brings efficiency, speed, and simplicity to industries’ work and daily operations.
 While its applications and workflow are clear in finance, IT, and banking, blockchain technology has long passed these borders.
 This tech has found numerous use cases in agriculture, fine art, real estate, and even healthcare.

 For several reasons, understanding the basics of blockchain architecture is crucial for modern business owners.
-First of all, because global blockchain adoption is exceeding its past years’ numbers – only in manufacturing, this rate is expected to grow 73%.
+First of all, because global blockchain adoption is exceeding its past years’ numbers – only in manufacturing, this rate is expected to grow by 73%.
 Following this and many other industries, blockchain-based applications are already available on the market.

 Blockchain Architecture Types